potomak/gist-txt/README.md

 You can learn more about Mustache tags and syntax at https://github.com/janl/mustache.js.

+### Custom styles

+The global stylesheet is determined by the existence on the gist of a file named `style.css`.
+Rules in this file get applied during the initialization of the story before the first scene is rendered.

+Scene's stylesheet are associated to the `style` property of the YAML Front Matter of every scene.
+The stylesheet is enabled when the scene is active and disabled when the scene is not active.

 ## Hosting

 Your text adventures are already hosted by default at GitHub Gist.